iogbole/israelo/_posts/2023-02-22-product-champion.md

 One key way to champion your product is to gather and use customer feedback.
 User research is essential in product development, and customer feedback is a critical component of user research.
 You must get diverse opinions, not just good, nice feedback.
 It's easy to get caught up in the positive feedback and miss the negative comments.
 However, it's important to pay attention to negative feedback and use it to make improvements.

-As the saying goes, "A complaining customer is a customer that cares."
+<b>A complaining customer is a customer that cares</b>.
 If a customer takes the time to provide negative feedback, it means they care enough about your product to want it to be better.
 Negative feedback can be hard to hear, but it's essential to listen to it and take it on board.

 Customer feedback is invaluable for improving your product.
 It can help you identify areas where your product falls short and provide insights into what customers want and need.
 By using customer feedback to make improvements, you can create a product that better meets the needs of your customers.